James Doohan: Personal life

 Doohan was married three times and had seven children, four of them—including Christopher—with his first wife Janet Young, whom he divorced in 1964.
 His marriage to Anita Yagel in 1967–72 produced no children.
 In early 1974, he was introduced to 17-year-old fan Wende Braunberger at a theatre performance.
-They were married that same year, when they were 54 and 18, on October 12, 1974.
+They were married that same year, when he was 54 and she was 18, on October 12, 1974.
 Star Trek guest actor William Campbell served as best man.
-Doohan and Braunberger had three children: Eric, Thomas, and lastly, Sarah in April 2000, around his 80th birthday.
-In his later years, Doohan suffered a multitude of health problems partially from his lifestyle, which included prodigious alcohol consumption, and partially from injuries sustained during World War II.
+Doohan and Braunberger had three children: Eric, Thomas, and Sarah in April 2000, around his 80th birthday.
+In his later years, Doohan had a multitude of health problems partially from his lifestyle, which included prodigious alcohol consumption, and partially from injuries sustained during World War II.
 These included diabetes, liver cirrhosis, osteoarthritis, high blood pressure, and hearing loss.
-In July 2004, he announced that he was suffering from Alzheimer's disease and Parkinson's disease and would be withdrawing from public life.
+In July 2004, his suffering from Alzheimer's and Parkinson's disease caused him to withdraw from public life.

 His sons Montgomery and Christopher appeared in Star Trek: The Motion Picture (1979).
 Christopher also appeared in the J. J. Abrams reboot Star Trek (2009).
 Simon Pegg, who played Scotty in the film, invited Chris and his family to the premiere.
 For Star Trek Into Darkness in 2012, fans campaigned for Christopher Doohan gaining him a credited cameo in the transporter room.
 Chris Doohan played Scotty in the award-winning web series Star Trek Continues.

 Death

 On July 20, 2005, at 5:30 in the morning, Doohan died at his home in Redmond, Washington, due to complications of pulmonary fibrosis, which was believed to be from exposure to noxious substances during World War II.
 His body was subsequently cremated.

 A portion of his ashes, ¼ ounce (7 grams), was scheduled the following fall for a memorial flight to space with 308 others, including Project Mercury astronaut Gordon Cooper.
 Launch on the SpaceLoft XL rocket was delayed to April 28, 2007, when the rocket briefly entered outer space in a four-minute suborbital flight before parachuting to earth, as planned, with the ashes still inside.
 The ashes were subsequently launched on a Falcon 1 rocket, on August 3, 2008, into what was intended to be a low Earth orbit; however, the rocket failed two minutes after launch.
-Some of Doohan's ashes are hidden under the floor cladding of the International Space Station's Columbus module - after being smuggled aboard in 2008 by Richard Garriott.
+Some of Doohan's ashes are hidden under the floor cladding of the International Space Station's Columbus module – after being smuggled aboard in 2008 by Richard Garriott.
 The rest of Doohan's ashes were scattered over Puget Sound in Washington.
-On May 22, 2012, a small urn containing some of Doohan's remains in ash form was flown into space aboard the Falcon 9 rocket as part of COTS Demo Flight 2.
+On May 22, 2012, a small urn containing some of Doohan's ashes was flown into space aboard the Falcon 9 rocket as part of COTS Demo Flight 2.